 At the north of the cemetery there is what looks like a ditch, while the was no evidence of any water it seems likely that this was its course as a local resident remembers a stream at this point (see comment from Dean).
 He also recalls it being piped to follow a course behind South Park Crescent and then towards Oak Cottages.
 This is certainly the route that contour lines would suggest.

-The stream would have joined the now not particularly Verdant Lane around Pasture Road.
-Presumably the stream was originally being the reason for the perceived lushness of the area.
+The stream would have joined the now not particularly Verdant Lane just beyond Pasture Road – there is a clear dip in the road, adjacent to the Verdant Lane Community Wildlife Garden.
 There is no waterway to see, although there is a speedboat that has been ‘moored’ in a front garden for as long as I can remember.

-The stream’s original course would have taken it across what is now the South Circular just to the west of the railway bridge before being bridged by the railway behind the junction of Springbank Road and Hither Green Lane.
+The main stream’s original course would have taken it across what is now the South Circular just to the west of the railway bridge before being bridged by the railway behind the junction of Springbank Road and Hither Green Lane.
 To the east of the railway it flowed through what are now the gardens of Milborough Crescent, just south of its junction with Newstead Road.
 The Crescent followed the long curve of the stream before it reached and was bridged by the railway on Manor Lane.
 While it is not visible at this point, it is certainly still flowing – there was a serious diesel spillage in early 2016 in the yard which polluted Quaggy and lower reaches of the Ravensbourne.

 The stream flowed alongside Manor Lane for another couple of hundred metres before turning west-north-west and meandering across the line of Longhurst Road, joining the Qauggy where it dog-legs to the north.
 This is all now covered.